Sexual Misconduct and Violence

 Title IX Deputy Coordinators

 • You can make a report to police or sheriff department without giving your name.
-You can also have evidence collected in an anonymous report by contacting Verity at (707) 545-7273 and they can arrange for the exam.
-If you are not sure if you want to report a physical assault to the police, you can have an exam to collect evidence within 72-hours is recommended.
+You can also have evidence collected in an anonymous report by contacting Verity at (707) 545-7273.
+An exam within 72 hours is recommended.

-• Also, avoid bathing, brushing your teeth prior to collecting evidence, if possible.
+• Avoid bathing, brushing your teeth prior to collecting evidence if possible.

 • Evidence can be held while you consider your next steps.
-If you would like to talk about the pros and cons of making a police report, call Verity at (707) 545-7273.
-They have English and Spanish speaking counselors and advocates available 24-hours/day, 7-days/week.
+Verity has English and Spanish speaking counselors and advocates available 24/7.

-• You may report any stalking, sexual assault, harassment or other misconduct to the the District Police.
-They will relay the information to the correct jurisdiction and you will not have to speak with any additional officers
+• You may report any stalking, sexual assault, harassment or other misconduct to the District Police.
+They will relay the information to the correct jurisdiction and you will not have to speak with any additional officers.

 • You can call or go to a police station.
 You will speak with a law enforcement officer.